 Before the holidays, we tackled questions about when kids are ready for e-readers and tablets, as well as handheld gaming devices.
 But one of the most frequent topics we’re asked about is just when kids should get their own cell phone.

-access.
+Of course, with any gadget, you need gauge how responsible your kids are.
+Not just whether they’re able to keep track of the phone, but also if they’re ready for everything that phone ownership entails.
+This is especially pertinent if you’re considering a smart phone with Internet access.
 It’s essential that children are aware of cyber bullying and privacy laws, which can be difficult for even some tweens to fully comprehend.

 So with all that in mind, here’s what we recommend when it comes to getting a cell phone for your child.

 By all accounts, an elementary-aged kid probably doesn’t need a cell phone.
 That said, there are special circumstances, where perhaps a child is walking to and from school with friends, or taking public transportation and might need a way for parents to check in on them.
 Additionally, I’ve seen divorced parents give their kids a cell phone so they can communicate easily with the other parent while they are away.

 In either case, I’d start them out on an inexpensive phone with a pre-paid or month-to-month plan, like a Firefly, that has super limited capabilities — calling or texting only the numbers you program into the address book, for example.

 Tweens and Teens